 ICANN already issues an annual report on implementation and progress on ATRT1 recommendations.
 Additionally, while the staff does not anticipate any issues with being able to report how the Anonymous Hotline is being used, ICANN’s ability to report publicly on results from Anonymous Hotline may be limited in certain cases due to legal implications.
 ICANN may be limited to providing a generic disposition due to such legal limitations.

-Public Comment on Draft Recommendation

 Final Recommendation #9